MSarandev/bitfinex-tracker/Readme.md

 to create one

 If a percent delta is confirmed an email will be sent by an agent<br>
-Manual triggering for testing can be done by running the command: `php artisan app:percent-delta-notifications` in the `app` container
+Manual triggering for testing can be done by running the command: `php artisan app:percent-change-notifications` in the `app` container

-**NOTE:** As the percent delta's can only be set from `DAY` onwards, the agent runs once a day. <br>
-Use the above command in the `app` container to test this functionality!

 ### Activation/Deactivation